In this chapter, we take a look at bigints, JavaScript’s integers whose storage space grows and shrinks as needed.

 The reason for this rule is that there is no general way of coercing a number and a bigint to a common type: numbers can’t represent bigints beyond 53 bits, bigints can’t represent fractions.
 Therefore, the exceptions warn us about typos that may lead to unexpected results.

-For example, should the result of the following expression be 9007199254740993n
+Should the result be 9007199254740993n

 or 9007199254740992